shirakaba/react-nativescript/README.md

 **How far along is it?**

 It's feature-equivalent with NativeScript Core!
-It's just missing documentation to explain how to use it.

 **Is it production-ready?**

-Maybe.
-I don't know what I don't know.
-Try it out, see if you have any issues, and this will become clearer.
+It's based on React and NativeScript Core, which are both individually production-ready.
+However, it needs to be used a bit more before we'll understand whether there are any weaknesses in my implementation.

 **What about plugins?**